markjlyon/spaceopera/EPISODES.md

 News from the far side of the quadrant reveals a handful of Drago-Kadzai worlds have stopped communicating with other nearby worlds, no longer asking for news or assistance.

-A mysterious new ambassador has been at the station for weeks,
+A mysterious Ventrasii ambassador has been at the station for weeks, but few have learned anything about her other than her basic claims for needing to be there.